harvesthill/reddit-wiki-archive/steroids/dnp.md

 - Dry/Sore throat [Infrequent, user dependent]

-- Yellowing of the eyes [Dose dependent, NOT A RESULT OF LIVER DAMAGE]
+- Yellowing of the eyes [Dose dependent, often cured by increase in water intake, NOT A RESULT OF LIVER DAMAGE]

 - Yellowing of semen/urine/sweat [Dose dependent, often cured by increase in water intake]